RemoteHelper/client-mock-node/spec.md

     }
     ```

-The server responds with the unique URL served to the user, and a specific route where the server is listening for
+The server responds with the unique URL served to the user,
+and a specific 'done' route where the server is listening,
+waiting for us to hit him in that route
+to signal that the helping job is done.

 - Response:
     - Status: `200`